Kenny Athiu

-Kenjok Athiu (born 5 August 1992) is a South Sudanese professional soccer player who plays as a forward for National Premier Leagues Victoria club Dandenong City and the South Sudan national football team.
+Kenjok Athiu (born 5 August 1992) is a South Sudanese professional soccer player who plays as a forward for VPL 1 club Brunswick Juventus.

 Club career

 Youth

 Athiu joined South Springvale SC in 2006 at 14 years of age, and became a member of the first team three years later.
 In 2012, Athiu signed a short term deal with rivals Springvale White Eagles, with the success from the Springvale based clubs later earning him a deal with the more prominent Victorian State League side Box Hill United in the same year.
 Following more success, in 2014 Athiu signed for Heidelberg United in the NPL Victoria.

 Melbourne Victory

 After initially being linked with a move to Perth Glory, Athiu signed his first professional contract with Melbourne Victory in October 2017 on a season-long loan from Heidelberg United.
 Victory coach Kevin Muscat initially stated that it would be some time before Athiu would make the first team due to injury and fitness concerns.
 Nevertheless, Athiu made his debut for the club as a substitute in a draw with Western Sydney Wanderers on 6 November after a number of Melbourne's attacking players were unavailable for the game.
 On 18 June 2018, Athiu signed a new two-year contract with Melbourne Victory.
 On 28 August 2020, Melbourne Victory announced that Athiu would not be receiving a new contract.